nareshpoonia/frontendmentor-huddle-landing-page-coding-challenge/README.md

 </div>
 ```

-**Note: Delete this note and the content within this section and replace with your own learnings.**
+How to use box-shadow

+Position:absolute, position:relative and transform:translate

 ### Continued development

-I would still like to improve my CSS flexbox implimentation
+I would still like to improve my CSS flexbox implimentation, position and transform property

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources